MariamAHersi/Portfolio/README.md

 *Below I will highlight some of my best projects:*

 **Created my own DBMS:**
-    - Using MySQL, I created a database management system.
+    - •	Using MySQL, I created a database management system.
 I created it for my chosen business, a retail company that sells perfumes.
 It sells its product online and in store with many branches all over London.
+I optimized SQL queries for faster product search, and designed ER diagrams for better data visualization.

-**Created a self-checkout system:**
+**Data Science Project:**
-    - I used C++ and it involves designing a program that simulates the process of a self-checkout system found in stores.
+    - As part of my second-year coursework, I used healthcare datasets, such as diabetes and breast cancer data, to predict disease outcomes.
+I applied classification algorithms like Logistic Regression and Decision Trees, utilizing Python (Pandas, scikit-learn) for data cleaning, analysis, and modelling.
+This project allowed me to deliver insights relevant to healthcare decision-making and showcased my ability to work with complex data in real-world contexts.

-**Wrote a report on User Research:**
+**Medical Image Classification:**
-    - I wrote a report on my findings from conducting user research methods, such as interviews, creating a persona and a usability test, on the collaboration tool Google Docs.
+    - •	I developed an image classification model using deep learning techniques to classify diseases from medical imaging datasets, such as X-rays and MRI scans.
+Utilizing Python and TensorFlow/Keras, I built a Convolutional Neural Network (CNN) to achieve high accuracy in classifying images, showcasing my proficiency in machine learning and deep learning.